 If your cat is older, you may have a lot of trouble getting him to use the potty.
 I don’t know why, but older cats just seem to have a thing against change.

 It depends on the cat.
-Some cats will use the potty within a week or two.
+Some cats will use the toilet within a week or two.
 Others will take months before they start using it on their own.
+It’s however possible to potty train your cat without a litter box.

 And some won’t ever be interested in using it at all.